Joe-Brookes-Code-Institute/The-New-Game-Diffculty-Database/README.md

 Create
-Casual Users: Can submit information about games, including title, difficulty details, player health, and enemy health.
+Users and Admins: Can submit information about games, including title, difficulty details, player health, and enemy health.
 Admins: Can create new blog posts with images.

 Read
-Casual Users: Can view submitted game information.
+Users and Admins: Can view submitted game information.
-Admins and Users: Can read blog posts created by admins.
+Users and Admins: Can read blog posts created by admins.

 Update
-Casual Users: Can edit existing entries to update game details.
+Users and Admins: Can edit existing entries to update game details.
 Admins: Can edit blog posts.

 Delete
-Casual Users: Can delete their own submissions.
+Users and Admins: Can delete their own submissions.
-Admins: Can delete blog posts or any content that violates guidelines.

 Access Control
-Casual Users: Must have an account to participate in CRUD operations.
+Users: Must have an account to participate in CRUD operations.
 Admins: Have additional privileges for managing content.